ruru-17/Clustering-Based-Action-Classification/README.md

 The Non-competitve parts had several restrictions regarding allowed models and feature engineering, whereas in the Competitive part we had more freedom.
 Refer to Problem_Statement.pdf for complete problem statement.

 See Code_NC.ipynb for code of Non-competitive part.
+This code is adapted from my code originally written in kaggle.
+Click [here](https://www.kaggle.com/code/rudranilnaskar/noncomp-action-classification) for the original kaggle notebook.

 See Comp_C.ipynb for code of Competitive part.